What is brown vaginal discharge?

-Finding brown discharge on your underwear or when you wipe can be disconcerting.
-The first time this happens you might feel scared or wonder if it’s a sign something’s wrong.
+Finding brown discharge in your underwear or when you wipe can be disconcerting.
+The first time it happens, you might feel scared or wonder if it’s a sign that something’s wrong.

-But the good news is that brown discharge is simply old blood.
+Normally, vaginal discharge is clear or white.
+Brown discharge is simply old blood.
 Fresh blood has a bright red color.
-But blood gets darker the longer it spends outside your blood vessels.
+Blood gets darker the more time it spends outside your blood vessels.
 When blood comes into contact with air, it goes through a process called oxidation.
 As the hemoglobin and iron in your blood interact with air, your blood turns a brownish hue.

-In most cases, brown discharge is normal.
-It can be a sign of many things, from the implantation of an embryo to an impending period.
+Brown discharge may be a sign of many things, from the implantation of an embryo to an impending period.
 However, there are some warning signs that you should keep in mind when it comes to vaginal discharge.
-And if you’re worried that you’re experiencing abnormal discharge, it’s always wise to go to the doctor!
+And if you’re worried that you’re experiencing abnormal discharge, it’s always wise to go see a health care provider.

 Are there different types of brown discharge?

 Even though brown discharge can occur during different stages of your cycle, it’s always caused by old blood.
-What can change is the reason for that blood appears.
+There are different reasons for why that blood appears.

 There are many reasons why you could be experiencing brown vaginal discharge.
-These range from perfectly normal to genuine cause for concern.
+These range from perfectly normal causes to reasons for concern.
 That’s why you also need to be aware of any symptoms that accompany the brown discharge.
-Some of the most common reasons why your discharge is brown include:
+Some of the most common reasons why your discharge is brown may include: